If you are in need of an exhaustive guide to the best delay pedals, you’ve come to the right place.

 - Electro-Harmonix Memory Man 1100-TT

-The classic EHX delay with added Tap Tempo, 1100mS of maximum delay time, Expression Control and an Effects Loop.
+The legendary EHX analog delay with added Tap Tempo, 1100mS of maximum delay time, Expression Control and an Effects Loop.
 Five Tap Divide subdivisions deliver rhythmic variation.
 The Expression Pedal Input provides real-time control over Blend, Rate, Depth, Feedback and Delay.
-For more affordable versions of this same series (with shorted delay times or fewer features) look at non-deluxe and 550-TT versions.
+For more affordable versions of this same series (with shorted delay times or fewer features) look at the 550-TT version, which has shorter repeats.

 - DOD Rubberneck